hard water stains

 The good news?
 The right approach quickly removes limescale and restores your bathroom's sparkle.

-In this guide, we’ll explore why limescale forms, how to remove it from various surfaces, and how to prevent it from returning—with a special focus on products designed to make your job easier, such as DFI Restoration Powder.
+In this guide, we’ll explore why limescale forms, how to remove it from various surfaces, and how to prevent it from returning—with a special focus on products designed to make your job easier, such as DFI's Restoration Powder™.

 Limescale is primarily composed of calcium carbonate, which is left behind when hard water evaporates.
 Bathrooms are particularly vulnerable due to their constant exposure to water and high humidity.
-Limescale is common where water sits and dries:
+Limescale is common where water sits and dries in areas such as:

 Limescale can be unsightly and cause clogs in showerheads, corrosion in faucets, and etching on glass.
-Tackle it early and often.
+But if you tackle it early and often, it can easily be prevented.

 General Principles for Removing Limescale